CapsCode-Website/blogfiles/general/useful-vs-code-extensions/index.md

 ## 3. Live Server

-This extesion launch a local development server with live reload feature for static & dynamic pages so you dont need to save and rerun the file or reload the web page to see the new changes.
+This extension launch a local development server with live reload feature for static & dynamic pages so you don't need to save and rerun the file or reload the web page to see the new changes.

 ![liveserver](https://raw.githubusercontent.com/CapsCode-Website/blogfiles/master/general/useful-vs-code-extensions/images/live_server.JPG?raw=true)